TommyJones/maRginal/README.md

 # marginal <img src="figures/marginal_v2.png" align="right" alt="logo" width="200"/>

 marginal will be an R package for calculating marginal effects for arbitrary prediction models.
 As of now, code and research are in early stages.
+In other words, *BUYER BEWARE*

 Open issues include: